saxal28/noted-api/README.md

 # Noted RESFUL API
-## Built With Node, Express, MongoDB.
+> Built With Node, Express, MongoDB.
+Testing in Mocha.
-## Testing in Mocha

 ##GET ROUTES
 - /
--/notes
--/users
+> home route with author information
+- /notes
+> lists all notes/note details
+- /users
+> gets a list of all usernames